-Only two cetaceans, the sperm whale (Physeter macrocephalus) and the GOM Bryde's whale (Balaenoptera edeni), regularly occur in the GOM and are listed as endangered under the ESA.
+Only two cetaceans, the sperm whale (Physeter macrocephalus) and the GOM Rice's whale (Balaenoptera ricei) (previously named Bryde's whale [Balaenoptera edeni]), regularly occur in the GOM and are listed as endangered under the ESA.
 On January 8, 2016 (81 FR 999), the United States Fish and Wildlife Service (FWS) issued a proposed rule and notice to reclassify the West Indian manatee from endangered to threatened (Federal Register, 2016) which was later issued as a Final Rule (82 FR 16668) on April 5, 2017 (Federal Register, 2017).
 On December 2, 1970, in the Final Rule (35 FR 18319), the sperm whale was listed as endangered throughout its range.
-The Final Rule (84 FR 15446) to list the GOM Bryde's whale as endangered was issued and became effective on May 15, 2019 (Federal Register, 2019).
-The only commonly occurring baleen whale in the northern GOM is the Bryde's whale.
+The Final Rule (84 FR 15446) to list the GOM Bryde's (Rice's) whale as endangered was issued and became effective on May 15, 2019 (Federal Register, 2019).
+On August 23, 2021, NMFS published a direct final rule in the Federal Register (86 FR 47022): Endangered and Threatened Wildlife and Plants; Technical Corrections for the Bryde's Whale (Gulf of Mexico Subspecies).
+NMFS revises the common name to Rice's whale, the scientific name to Balaenoptera ricei, and the description of the listed entity to entire species.
+The changes to the taxonomic classification and nomenclature do not affect the species' listing status under the ESA or any protections and requirements arising from its listing.
+This rule is effective October 22, 2021, without further action (Federal Register, 2021b).

+The only commonly occurring baleen whale in the northern GOM is the Rice's whale.
 Most sightings have been made in the De Soto Canyon region and off western Florida, although there have been some in the west-central portion of the northeastern GOM.
-The best estimate of abundance for Bryde's whales in the northern GOM is 33 individuals, which is the last estimate from a 2009 survey (Hayes et al., 2018 and 2020).
-Recent evidence may show that the population of Bryde's whales in the northern GOM may actually be a new species of baleen whale, Rice's whale (Balaenoptera ricei) (Rosel et al., 2021).
-A new, evolutionarily divergent lineage of baleen whale, Rice's whale, was identified based on genetic data and found to be restricted primarily to the northern GOM.
+The best estimate of abundance for Rice's whales in the northern GOM is 51 individuals (Hayes et al., 2021).
 Based on vessel and aerial survey sightings, the primary core habitat of Rice's whale is in the northeastern GOM, centered in De Soto Canyon in water depths between 150 and 410 m (492 and 1,345 ft) (Rosel et al., 2021).
-At this time, it is unknown what this means for the number of marine mammal species in the GOM as the process to accept such a finding is ongoing.
-Sperm whales in the GOM are not evenly distributed, showing greater densities in areas associated with oceanic features that provide the best foraging opportunities (USDOC, NMFS, 2020a).
+Sperm whales in the GOM are not evenly distributed, showing greater densities in areas associated with oceanic features that provide the best foraging opportunities (USDOC, NMFS, 2020).